 We are promoting our Corporate Parenting duties including developing a work experience and training programme for looked after children and care leavers.
 The now established Young Champions Group (previously KICK Group) meets quarterly with The Professionals Champions (previously known as Corporate Parenting Board) to discuss any ongoing issues and raise awareness of new concerns.
-This work is progressing and we are proposing that the governance of the Corporate Parenting Plan is reviewed at the GIRFEMC Board to promote a more streamlined overview.
+This work is progressing and we now have governance of the Corporate Parenting Plan being reviewed at the GIRFEMC Board to promote a more streamlined overview.

-In 2016 we continued to hold regular recruitment campaigns across the locality to recruit foster carers and adopters.
-This has proven to be a very challenging area of work as there is a national shortage of foster carers coupled with the changes for the upper age range of young people who can remain in care.
-This has raised further challenges both in relation to additional financial resources and identifying suitable carers.
 The drive to ensure we have a sufficient number of carers who are experienced and committed to caring for our children and young people is ongoing.
 Dedicated staff have been appointed to deliver and take forward this important area of work.
 We have also implemented the Skills to Foster scheme to enhance retention of carers through training and will review the effectiveness of this.